 Why not rake in some of that profit?
 Plus, you’ll have plenty of pumpkin to nosh on for yourself.

 Corn mazes are a huge source of autumn fun.
 This one in California charges $15 per ticket — not bad.

 Add in hay rides or concessions, and you’ve started a small business.
 If you don’t have a cornfield of your own, see if any local farmers are interested in a partnership.

 Bafflingly, Halloween is not (yet!) a nationally recognized holiday.

 Even though Halloween falls on a Saturday this year, some parents will get stuck working.

 If you love kids and want an excuse to go trick-or-treating as an adult, what better way than to offer babysitting and chaperoning services on Halloween?
 It’s a pretty sweet gig — you might make as much as $18 per hour.

 Your Turn: Are you going to make money on the side this Halloween?
 Share your ideas in the comments!

-Jamie Cattanach is junior writer at The Penny Hoarder and a native Floridian.
+Jamie Cattanach is staff writer at The Penny Hoarder and a native Floridian.
 Halloween is her favorite holiday.